Pug

 🎯 Training and Socialization

 Pugs are intelligent but can be a bit stubborn.
 They respond well to positive reinforcement and gentle, consistent training.
 Socializing early helps prevent any timidness or barking tendencies.
+For owners who appreciate a smart, trainable breed, the Poodle dog offers a different but equally rewarding training experience with its high intelligence and eagerness to please.

 πŸ₯— Health and Diet

 Pugs are prone to weight gain, so feed a balanced, portion-controlled diet.
 Due to their short snouts, they may have breathing issues and should be monitored in hot or humid weather.
+Regular veterinary check-ups are essential to catch common health problems early.

 • Common Health Concerns: Brachycephalic syndrome, obesity, skin infections, eye issues